asdacdsfca/LOL_Esports_Analysis/README.md

 ## Introduction to Dataset
 - Our data contains the information of **LoL** (League of Legends, a popular moba games) **esports matches** in **2022**.
  - The data is taken from [this website](https://oracleselixir.com/tools/downloads)
- - The question our analysis is investigate on is
+ - The question our analysis investigates on is
  :

  *Is Jinx more Likely to Win than Aphelios at any Given Match?*